 1. It cannot be cured

 A diagnosis of hepatitis C can be frightening, especially if you’ve heard that it is not curable.
 Not long ago, this was a true statement.
 However, today, hepatitis C is curable for the vast majority of people who undergo treatment.
 In fact, over 95 percent of people with hepatitis C can be cured with an 8 to 12-week once-a-day pill treatment with very few if any side effects.

 2. You can’t tell someone has hepatitis C just by looking at them

 You cannot tell if someone has hepatitis C just by looking at them.
-Hepatitis C is known as a silent disease because people can have the virus for years before they start showing symptoms.
+This is a silent disease, because people can have the virus for years before they start showing symptoms.
 Those symptoms include: loss of appetite, fatigue, and yellowing of the eyes and skin.
-This is why hepatitis C screening is so important for those who have been exposed or who are considered high-risk.
+This is why screening is so important for those who have been exposed or who are considered high-risk.

 3. Hepatitis C spreads through casual contact